HUDSON RIVER & NEW ENGLAND BRICK COLLECTION: A-L

 We found a stock certificate dated 1928 for American Brick Co. in Massachusetts.

-In "Brick Brands of the United States" Jim Graves lists an American Brick Co. in Scranton, PA.
+In "Brick Manufacturers of the United States" Jim Graves lists an American Brick Co. in Croton Point, NY (no dates given) and in Scranton, PA from 1923 to 1922.

 (found by Jason in The Bronx, NY)